Hotrod369/Reddit-Scraper-Analyzer/README.md

 Utilizing the **Python Reddit API Wrapper (PRAW)** for robust data extraction, the tool gathers comprehensive information from specified subreddits, including posts, comments, and user metrics.
 This data then undergoes detailed analysis, leveraging the **Natural Language Toolkit (NLTK)** for sophisticated text processing and sentiment analysis.
 This analysis assesses various parameters such as karma scores, account ages, and activity patterns to detect irregularities and understand the sentiment behind user comments.

-Additionally, the system integrates **PostgreSQL**, a powerful open-source relational database, to manage and store the large volumes of data efficiently.
+Additionally, the system integrates **PostgreSQL**, a powerful open-source relational database, to manage and store large volumes of data efficiently.
 This allows for advanced querying capabilities and secure storage of the scraped data, facilitating complex data analysis tasks.

 The **Reddit Scraper & Analyzer** is built with flexibility in mind, enabling users to customize the scraping and analysis processes according to specific research needs or investigative criteria.
 It encapsulates the complexity of its operations behind a user-friendly interface, making advanced data analysis accessible to those with limited technical backgrounds.